KC2016/developing_tech_skills/SQL_Ironhack/readme.md

 # SQL
-Week 3 of the Data Analytics Bootcamp Ironhack.
+Week 3 of the Data Analytics Bootcamp Ironhack.</br>
+Hands-on tasks at classes and labs.

 ### Day 1 - SQL Intro
 Sakila database of movie rentals